 Our daughter and son-in-law just complete the finishing touches on the wood Amish cabin they purchased for $7,000 to turn into their own tiny house on our homestead.
 The home is 14 feet by 36 feet and they live in it with their two toddlers and a newborn.
 It is cozy but does not feel cramped at all.

-The work two built-in word benches that come standard in the Amish sheds were moved and turned into kitchen counter space, and a sink added.
+The two built-in work benches that come standard in the Amish sheds were moved and turned into kitchen counter space, and a sink added.
 The sink and bathroom share a wall for ease of plumbing purposes.

 Earthship Off Grid Homes